MarcusWilder/open-evaluation/README.md

 ## Release Notes
 ### New software features for this release:
   - Pages for students to
-    - View open and closed surveys
+    - View active and past surveys
-    - Take open surveys
+    - Take active surveys
   - Pages for professors to
     - Create new surveys
-    - View, edit and delete created suveys
+    - View, edit (by template) and delete created suveys
     - View survey responses (in progress)
 ### Bug fixes made since the last release:
   - No known bugs.
 This is the first release.
 ### Known bugs and defects:
   - Still needs proper login integration
-  - No admin functionality yet
+  - No admin functionality yet (in progress)

 ## Installation Guide
 ### Pre-requisites